 Individuals may request access to and correction of personal information at any time.
 This can only be done for personal information collected by NCVER directly from individuals.
 Subscribers to any of NCVER’s marketing communications are able to access their online accounts and make changes or unsubscribe at any time.

 NCVER is not able to update or provide access to personal information collected for the national VET collections, the national VET surveys, or Longitudinal Survey of Australian Youth (LSAY) (see paragraph 6.3).
 NCVER does not at present hold the names of individuals and their contact details.
 To seek access to or correction of this information, students should contact their training provider regarding the national VET collections data which are submitted to NCVER by registered training organisations, and people who have provided information for the national VET surveys or LSAY should contact the organisation who collected the information.
-For the Student Outcomes Survey refer to Student Outcomes Survey-Participant Information and for the LSAY refer to LSAY-Participant Information.
+For the Student Outcomes Survey refer to Student Outcomes Survey-Privacy collection notice and for the LSAY refer to LSAY-Participant Information.

 9. Online Privacy

 The web servers for the NCVER Portal, LSAY, AVETMISS Validation Software, and VOCEDplus websites automatically log information such as server address, date and time of visit and web pages accessed.
 No personal information is recorded.
 These logs are used for website management and improvement.